-- D. The following attendance guidelines have been established for the IMET program: - Absent from class is defined as "not present and ready to participate during scheduled lecture or lab times." - Tardy is defined as "not present at the designated starting time of the lecture or lab."
-Three tardies will equal one absence and will be treated the same as any absence. - When a student accumulates six absences minimum course objectives cannot be met and student will be withdrawn from the course.
+- E. The following attendance guidelines have been established for the IMET program: - Absent from class is defined as "not present and ready to participate during scheduled lecture or lab times." - 2.
+Tardy is defined as "not present at the designated starting time of the lecture or lab."
+Three tardy will equal one absence and will be treated the same as any absence.